skoolkid/skoolkit/sphinx/source/commands.rst

   usage: bin2sna.py [options] file.bin [file.z80]

-  Convert a binary (raw memory) file into a Z80 snapshot.
-If 'file.z80' is not given, it defaults to the name of the input file with '.bin' replaced by '.z80'.
+  Convert a binary (raw memory) file into a Z80 snapshot. 'file.bin' may be a regular file, or '-' for standard input.
+If 'file.z80' is not given, it defaults to the name of the input file with '.bin' replaced by '.z80', or 'program.z80' if reading from standard input.

   Options:
     -o ORG, --org ORG     Set the origin address (default: 65536 minus the